Our research is editorially independent but we may earn a commission for purchases made through our links.

-Tonopah claims to have the distinction of being the very best place for stargazing in the country.
-Located 215 miles north of Las Vegas, the town has mapped out roads known as “star trails,” from which you can see more than 7,000 of the sparklers in the dark night skies, including the Milky Way on a clear, moonless night.
+Tonopah was once dubbed the very best place for stargazing in the country.
+Located 215 miles north of Las Vegas, you can see more than 7,000 sparklers in the dark night sky, including the Milky Way on a clear, moonless night.
 Just about anywhere in the state that’s far from the lights of the big cities makes for some great stargazing.
 Desert environments in particular are usually where the world’s great observatories are built due to the dry climate and cloudless skies.

 Lake Mead, located in southeastern Nevada and northwestern Arizona, was the first recreation area in the U.S. Created by dams that back up the Colorado River, the area is home to thousands of plants and animals which have adapted to survive in the desert, where rain is scarce and temperatures can sizzle.
 You can enjoy year-round outdoor activities here, including fishing, boating, hiking, picnicking and sightseeing.
 There are a number of campgrounds throughout the area, or you can even rent a houseboat and spend the night on the water.